 Tongue-tie is more common in boys.
 It may also be more likely if other family members have had it.

 Symptoms will depend on the degree of limitation.
-Most children with tongue-tie won’t have symptoms.
+Most children with tongue-tie will not have symptoms.

-In those that have symptoms, tongue-tie may cause some functional problems such as:
+In those that have symptoms, tongue-tie may cause problems with latching onto the nipple during breastfeeding.

 Discuss your treatment preferences and options with your child’s doctor.

 If there are no severe functional issues, your child’s doctor may recommend watchful waiting.
-Over time, the frenulum may loosen on its own.
+Over time, the frenulum will loosen on its own.

-The frenulum may be surgically corrected if there is very limited movement in the tongue, difficulty gaining weight, or psychosocial concerns.
+The frenulum may be surgically corrected if there is very limited movement in the tongue associated difficulty breast feeding and gaining weight.
 Options include:

 - Frenulotomy—The frenulum is snipped to release the tongue for normal movement.

-These surgeries can often be done in the doctor’s office with local anesthesia.
+These surgeries can often be done in a doctor’s office.